chafey/dicomweb-update-spec/README.md

 - Q: How would you merge two patients?
     - A: Use Move Study to move all studies from patient A to patient B

-- Q: Is there a way to update a given attribute for all instances in a patient/study/series?
+- Q: Is there a way to update attributes at different levels with a single atomic operation?
-    - A1: Not currently as the normalized endpoints deal with a single level of attributes
-    - A2: This could be handled by implementing PATCH or PUT on the existing metadata instance
+    - A: Yes, use the PATCH to /studies/[id]

 - Q: Why did you break out patient attributes separate from study attributes?
     - A: One of the most common update operation is to synchronize patient level attributes with an external system (EHR/RIS).
 The patients endpoint allows this change to be atomically for all studies associated with a single patient